This is the perfect lemon drizzle loaf recipe ever. Fact.

 This really is such a classic recipe and a definite crowd pleaser!

-Firstly, pre-heat the oven to 180C/Gas Mark 4 and grease & flour a 1lb loaf tin.
+- For the sponge: Firstly, pre-heat the oven to 180C/Gas Mark 4 and grease & flour a 2lb loaf tin.

-Make the lemon syrup by heating the sugar and lemon juice in a pan until the sugar has dissolved.
+- For the syrup: Heat the sugar and lemon juice in a pan until the sugar has dissolved.
 Then, whilst the cake is still warm make holes in the top of the cake with a skewer and pour your syrup over.
 Do this in stages so as not to overload the cake.
 Leave the cake to soak for 5-10 minutes and then remove and allow to completely cool on a wire rack.